Handbook

 Alerts

-Contacting Your Student
+Contacting Your Student During the School Day

 Deliveries for Students

-Items that are dropped off in the office for a student should be marked with the student’s name.
+Items that are dropped off by a parent/guardian in the office for a student should be marked with the student’s name.
 We will not interrupt class for deliveries.
 Students should pick up these items during passing time or after school.
 Students are not allowed to receive food purchased from outside vendors during the school day.

 Weather-Related Closing